farcasterxyz/docs/docs/reference/contracts/id-registry.md

 ### recover

-Transfer a fid to a new address if caller is the recovery address for that fid.
+Transfer an fid to a new address if caller is the recovery address for that fid.
 The receiving address must sign an EIP-712 [`Transfer`](#transfer-signature) message accepting the transfer.

 The `to` address must not already own an fid.